Blueprint Skateboards: Lost and Found

 Available in DVD format.
-The team travelled virtually non-stop over the length and breath of Europe over two years in order to film their video parts.
+The team travelled over Europe over two years in order to film their video parts.
 Lost And Found was then premiered to nearly 1000 skaters in London on March 12, 2005.
-The following 2-disc DVD set was released shortly after to worldwide acclaim.
-It was also premiered in virtually every country in Europe, the United States and many other parts of the world.
-The release has further pushed Blueprint on to new level and coming directly from our strong amateur program and their breakthrough video parts in Lost And Found, both Danny Brady and Nick Jensen were turned pro after the DVD release.
+The following 2-disc DVD set was released shortly after.

 This DVD features the following riders: Danny Brady, Neil Smith, Scott Palmer, Ben Grove, Paul Shier, Vaughan Baker, Michael Wright, Colin Kennedy, Chewy Cannon, Mark Baines and Nick Jensen.
 Stephan Morgan, Tuukka Korhonen, Ste Thompson and Conhuir Lynn are featured in the credits.
 Paul Carter, John Fisher and John Rattray have easter egg sections.